 What is Christmas all about?
-Family, of course, then presents and food.
-But it’s also about that magical sensation you get seeing houses and streets transform into twinkly and dazzling explosions of colour and light.
+Family, of course, then presents, followed by food.
+It’s also about that magical sensation you get seeing December lit up by twinkly and dazzling explosions of colour and light.
 That feeling and more are contained within these Christmas light trails, endless gleaming lights that just scream ‘Festivities!’
-So to put you in the festive spirit, here are some of the most magical Christmas light trails you can find near Birmingham.
+So, to put you in the festive spirit, here are the most magical Christmas light trails you can find in and Birmingham.

 2. Winter Glow